Wednesday's Scottish Gossip

 "When you love football as much as I do, it's hard to come out of it and do something different," says Barry Robson after being appointed permanent Aberdeen manager.
 (Scotsman - subscription required)

 Livingston manager David Martindale voices concerns about Scottish Premiership B teams playing in a new SPFL fifth tier.
-(Edinburgh Evening New - subscription required)
+(Edinburgh Evening News - subscription required)